nstott/goGradeLevel/README.md

-# goGradeLevel a tool to calculate the reading level of various pieces of text
+# goGradeLevel a tool to calculate the reading level of text

 ##Info

 	for Flesch/Kincaid, see http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_test
 	for Coleman/Liau, see http://en.wikipedia.org/wiki/Coleman-Liau_Index

 ##Use

 	package main

 	import (
 		"fmt"
 		"github.com/nstott/goGradeLevel"
 	)

 	func main() {

 		text := "The Flesch/Flesch–Kincaid readability tests are designed to indicate comprehension " +
 				"difficulty when reading a passage of contemporary academic English.
 There are two tests, " + "the Flesch Reading Ease, and the Flesch–Kincaid Grade Level.
 Although they use the same " + "core measures (word length and sentence length), they have different weighting factors. " + "The results of the two tests correlate approximately inversely: a text with a comparatively " + "high score on the Reading Ease test should have a lower score on the Grade Level test."

 		gradeLevel := goGradeLevel.FleschKincaidGradeLevel(text)
 		ease := goGradeLevel.FleschReadingEase(text)
 		clIndex := goGradeLevel.ColemanLiauIndex(text)

 		fmt.Printf("Flesch Kincaid GradeLevel %f\n", gradeLevel)
 		fmt.Printf("Flesch Reading Ease %f\n", ease)
 		fmt.Printf("Coleman Liau Index %f\n", clIndex)

 	}